walks4softies home

 The time it takes to complete a walk is dependent on the distance, elevation, difficulty and weather conditions before and during the walk.
 It is even more dependent on the fitness of the people walking and how much they get distracted by looking at the landscape and nature.
 Start by allowing at least half an hour per mile.

-Weather Forcasts
+Weather Forecasts

 Food and Drink

-On a long walk take some sustenance unless you can guarentee a 'watering hole' such as a pub or cafe on route.
+On a long walk take some sustenance unless you can guarantee a 'watering hole' such as a pub or cafe on route.
 The minimum you should take is some fresh fruit, dried fruit, chocolate or cereal bar and a bottle of water.
 On a cold day a flask of hot drink can help remove the chill from the bones.

 Walking Kit